uw-echospace/group-website/content/authors/yjcheong/_index.md

 user_groups:
 - Researchers
 ---
-I am interested in challenges in acoustics, more specifically in acoustic sensing and acoustic imaging.
-My goal is to develop methods to improve the performance of conventional methods.
+I am interested in developing methods that aid or improve conventional acoustic sensing/imaging techniques.
+An example of a highly effective acoustic sensing modality developed by nature is echolocation.
+By studying the processes and strategies exploited by echolocating animals to interpret acoustic information so effectively, we can learn how to build better acoustic systems.
+I am also interested in applying data-driven methods to acoustics, which are powerful tools that can enable the discovery of many interesting phenomena.

 My primary responsibilities within the group include: